openaq/awesome-air-quality/WhatIsThis.md

 ## What we are not!

 1. We are not a news site.
-2. We do not now and will not ever charge for this.
-(Maybe un till Github asks us to.. 🤔)
+2. We do not now and will not ever charge for this. (until Github asks us to maybe.. 🤔)
 3. We do not play favorites, please don't ask us too.
 4. Everything here is being done in open, let us know if you have any concerns.
 (Create an [issue](https://guides.github.com/features/issues/))